Welcome to today's edition of the Rush 24-7 podcast.

 Big government programs fail.

-That's right, just four of the 57 showed any real success in changing the way kids eat or any promise as weapons against the growing epidemic of childhood obesity.
+Just four of the 57 showed any real success in changing the way kids eat or any promise as weapons against the growing epidemic of childhood obesity.

 Any person looking at the published literature about these programs would have to conclude that they are generally not working.

-Said Dr. Well, yeah, that's right.
+Said Dr. Well, that's right.

 Increase the budget and need more programs.

-Apparently they didn't like the taste.
+Apparently, they didn't like the taste.

-Well, what why why should that matter to liberals?
+Well, why should that matter to liberals?

-Liberals, they they want you to do what they think you ought to do, whether you like it or not.
+Liberals, they want you to do what they think you ought to do, whether you like it or not.

-And particularly kids.
+And particularly, kids.

-Kids are running inmates are running the asylum.
+Kids are running, inmates are running asylum.

-I mean, if if you really believe this stuff is good for kids, you force it down their throats.
+I mean, if you really believe this stuff is good for kids, you force it down their throats.

-You inject it with a syringe with the nutrients if you have to really think that it's the thing to do.
+You inject them with a syringe with the nutrients if you have.

-That really helps, that bribes them.
+That bribes them.

 That worked while the prizes were offered, but when the researchers came back seven months later, the kids had reverted to their original eating habits.